DanielBoettner/HackySushi/readme.md

 # Todo

-> alot
+> a lot of work to do

 * persistance of data via localStorage, cookies, etc.
 * support multiple tables
 * support adding and removing seats from the tables
 * socket or more API calls to let the frontend know when a group leaves
   * depending on groups size, an info could be displayed when a group likely leaves (estimated waiting time)
+* tests
+* monitoring / logging